Why are faces important in marketing? Well, guess what we all love to look at more than anything else?

 In other words, if there’s a face anywhere in an image, that’s almost always the place where we rest our gaze first.
 And for longest.⠀

-Secondly, our brains also tune into patterns that look like faces.
+Our brains tune into patterns that look like faces.

 That’s why we often try to find them in other objects.⠀

 So here’s the good news.
-You have some easy options for including faces on your social media posts.
-No selfies required!
-(Unless you want to)⠀⠀
+You have some easy options for including faces in your digital content.

-Similarly, if you’re a personal brand, you can include your face in social media posts to tell your story.
+Similarly, if you’re a personal brand, you can include your face in images to tell your story.

-If it’s in your comfort zone (but especially if you’re a creator or personal brand) show your own face every now & then on social media.
+If it’s in your comfort zone (but especially if you’re a creator or personal brand) show your own face every now and then on your digital content.

 You don’t need to be looking directly at the camera.